grpc/proposal/A27-xds-global-load-balancing.md

 The `ClusterLoadAssignment` proto must have the following fields set:

-- The `endpoints` field must contain at least one entry.
-In each entry:
+- If the `endpoints` field is empty, the EDS LB policy will report itself as being unreachable.
+In each entry in the `endpoints` field:
   - If the `load_balancing_weight` field is unset, the `endpoints` entry is skipped; otherwise, the value is used for weighted locality picking.
-  - The `priority` field must be set.
+  - The `priority` field will be used.
+As per normal protobuf rules, if the field is unset, it defaults to zero.
   - If the `lb_endpoints` field is empty, the locality will be considered unreachable.
 In each entry of the `lb_endpoints` field:
     - If the `health_status` field has any value other than HEALTHY or